 Stakeholders in the UK’s Private Rented Sector (PRS) such as letting agents, landlords and tenants are unsure what the effects will be for them in the short, medium and long-term, but so far as the law is concerned, in the immediate future nothing will change.

-It will be interesting to see what differences leaving the EU will have on issues such as Energy Performance and Right to Rent checks, but perhaps in the short-term the government should make an announcement that we should all ‘…continue on as before‘.
-This would give the UK Parliament time to consider each individual area of the PRS carefully, to ensure that the sector continues to thrive and provide much needed housing for so many millions.
+It will be interesting to see what differences leaving the EU will have on issues such as Energy Performance and Right to Rent checks, but perhaps in the short-term the government should make an announcement that we should all continue on as before.
+This would give the UK Parliament time to consider each individual area of the PRS carefully, to ensure that the sector continues to thrive and provide much needed housing for many millions of families across the UK..